aimukhin/minfft/README.md

 ## Performance
 These graphs show the execution times of our routines compared with those of FFTW.
+Here our library is compiled with GCC, which was unable to vectorize the code, whereas FFTW codelets are vectorized.
+The details of the test environment are given [below](#test-environment).

 Timings are measured in microseconds per single call, and are plotted with three-sigma error intervals.

 ### Complex DFT
 ![](docs/perf-dft.svg)